linkml/linkml/docs/intro/tutorial04.md

 ```

 Note that each person is now represented by an ORCID URI.
 This is a
-start, but it is not ideal - there are existing vocabularies such as
+start, but note we are still using classes and properties in our own namespace - there are existing vocabularies such as
 [schema.org](http://schema.org) we could be reusing here.

 ## Adding URIs to our schema